How to Properly Manage Diabetes in Seniors

 Regularly Check Blood Glucose Levels

-Running blood tests regularly at the lab or at home is essential for monitoring and controlling diabetes.
-Both very high (called hyperglycemia) or very low blood glucose levels (called hypoglycemia) can pose risks to the patient’s health.
+Running blood tests regularly at the lab or home is essential for monitoring and controlling diabetes in the elderly.
+Both very high (hyperglycemia) or very low blood glucose levels (hypoglycemia) can pose risks to the patient’s health.

 Testing the percentage of A1C in the blood should be done at least twice a year.
 Even if the patients don’t control their diabetes well but managed to put their blood glucose level within the reference ranges for routine testing, the A1C test will show it.

-A normal A1C for elderly people is between 5% and 5.6%, and it demonstrates the patient has had good glycemic control for the past three months.
-These values are associated with the smallest risk of all-cause mortality in patients with diabetes.
+A normal A1C for elderly people is between 7% and 7.5%, and it demonstrates the patient has had good glycemic control for the past three months.
+These values are associated with a negligible risk of all-cause mortality in patients with diabetes.

 Make Healthy Food Choices